MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ## Limitations
 The ServiceNow Knowledge Microsoft Graph connector has the following limitations in its latest release:

 - *Everyone* feature under Manage Search permissions step does not process any permissions.
-Do not select this option unless you want to test the connection between selected team members in a isolated environment.
+Do not select this option unless you want to test the connection between selected team members in an isolated environment.

 ## Troubleshooting
 After publishing your connection, customizing the results page, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).